 Once you answer these questions, you can make choices to achieve the necessary balance in your body to stay healthy and symptom-free.

 Can allergies and sensitivities can be addressed naturally?

 I talk a lot about balance, and it is especially appropriate when it comes to allergies and sensitivities.
 The key is to know your body well enough that you’re able to read its signals and respond with support.

-So many women have come back to see me completely transformed and revitalized, with renewed energy and stamina, a clear head, healthy digestion, and beautiful skin.
+So many women have heeded my advice about paying attention to hidden sensitivities and come back completely transformed and revitalized, with renewed energy and stamina, a clear head, healthy digestion, and beautiful skin.
 You can too!

 If you suffer now from allergies or sensitivities, I want to encourage you to follow the natural anti-inflammatory approach outlined in my article “Easing the Toxic Load: Natural Relief from Common Allergens.